Hybrid Seeds: Meaning, Examples, Advantages & Disadvantages

 Are Hybrid Seeds Expensive to Produce?

-We have discussed earlier that hybrid seeds are being regarded as the type of seeds which are being produced with the help of cross-pollination of the plants in an artificial way.
-Thus, with an aim to do the same the scientist tends to perform thousands of experiments as well as combinations.
+We have discussed earlier that hybrid seeds are being regarded as the type of seeds which are produced with the help of cross-pollination of the plants in an artificial way.
+Thus, to do the same, the scientist tends to perform thousands of experiments as well as combinations.
 This is done until the scientist gets the desired results.
-In this regard, it can be said that with an aim to perform the same the scientist will need to perform lots much research and thus it is due to the presence of a given aspect only it is very expensive in nature.
+In this regard, it can be said that to perform the same, the scientist will need to perform much research, and thus, it is due to the presence of a given aspect only it is very expensive in nature.

 In addition to this, the companies that also produce hybrid seeds tend to invest lots of money in research and development type of activities.
 On the other hand, the whole process is very time-consuming in nature.
 Here, a person cannot stop after inventing one hybrid seed.
-Thus, an individual will have to make a continuous effort for the purpose of manufacturing the hybrid seeds.
-Therefore, it is very much correct to say that hybrid seeds are very much expensive in production.
+Thus, an individual will have to make a continuous effort to manufacture the hybrid seeds.
+Therefore, it is very much correct to say that hybrid seeds are very expensive in production.

 Frequently Asked Questions

-Hybrid seeds (double cross) was first invented back in 1917 by Jones.
-Later, Henry A. Wallace introduced hybrid corn to the American farmers.
+Answer: Hybrid seeds (double cross) were first invented back in 1917 by Jones.
+Later, Henry A. Wallace introduced hybrid corn to American farmers.

-The first hybrid plant was prepared by Thomas Fairchild and the developed plant was known as the Fairchild mule or the Dianthus caryophyllus.
+Answer: The first hybrid plant was prepared by Thomas Fairchild, and the developed plant was known as the Fairchild mule or the Dianthus caryophyllus.

-The four classifications of seeds are- the nucleus seed, the breeder seed, the foundation seed, and the registered or certified seed.
+Answer: The four classifications of seeds are: the nucleus seed, the breeder seed, the foundation seed, and the registered or certified seed.